benyap/react-starter-kit-semantic-ui/README.md

 React Router is a vital part of the React ecosystem that provides routing for Singe Page Applications.
 It enables you to build a full blown application with static and dynamic routes right within React, which allows the whole site to be served as a static HTML file, purely managed by JavaScript.
 Find out more at the [official website](https://reacttraining.com/react-router/).

-### SCSS Breakpoints
+### Sass (with breakpoints!)

-Some useful breakpoint mixins are provided in the `src/app/styles/_bp.scss` file.
-They are provided for convenience when creating responsive design and use a mobile-first approach.
-View the `README.md` file in the `src/app/styles` folder for more details on how to use the mixins.
+[Sass](http://sass-lang.com) is an extension to CSS which allows you to use nesting, variables, mixins and more, allowing you to better organise and write more powerful CSS with little effort.
+Additionally, some useful breakpoint mixins are provided in the `src/app/styles/_bp.scss` file.
+View the [README.md](https://github.com/bwyap/react-starter-kit-semantic-ui/tree/master/src/app/styles) file in the `src/app/styles` folder in the project source for more details on how to use the mixins.

 ### Webpack 3